Embarrassing Job Interview Stories

 Candle Store Cologne

 I was asking one of my fraternity brothers advice about finding a job.
 He had been pretty lucky, and despite the heavy job competition, he had three decent offers.
-He claimed his 'secret touch' was that he always mailed a hard copy of his job application, spritzed with a spray of expensive cologne.
+He claimed his "secret touch" was that he always mailed a hard copy of his job application and sprayed it with expensive cologne.

 When I was applying for my first job, I did the same thing.
 I got a call back in a few days, scheduled an interview, and went in wearing my cologne, thinking his secret had worked.

 Well, I was lucky to be applying to a company with a laid-back office culture.
 They had all joked that the application had smelled strongly of a "shopping mall candle store" and that it had "stunk up the whole office."

 Fortunately, they were impressed with my work experience and hired me anyway, but, now I know that my friend's secret does not work!